Last updated: May. 3, 2023

 How to apply tax deductions versus tax credits

-Tax deductions or tax “write-offs” are allowable business expenses that reduce your taxable income, while a tax credit will directly reduce the amount of tax you must pay to the Canada Revenue Agency (CRA).
+Tax deductions or tax “write-offs” are allowable business expenses that lower your taxable income before tax is applied.
+A tax credit will directly reduce the final amount of tax you must pay to the Canada Revenue Agency (CRA).

-Small business tax deductions (or “write-offs”) include business expenses such as rent, office supplies, advertising, and promotion.
+Small business tax deductions include business expenses such as rent, office supplies, advertising, and promotion.
 The total impact of the deduction on your taxable income depends on your variable tax rate – this means it will always be calculated as a percentage.
 You are also required to claim tax deductions in the same tax year the expense was incurred.